 We foster community through sustainable land stewardship.

-Omaha Permaculture is a 501c3 non-profit organization that aims to foster unused or unwanted vacant land to elevate the property's utility and value for the surrounding neighborhood by creating healthy ecosystems through urban agriculture related economic development.
+Omaha Permaculture is a 501c3 non-profit organization that maintains unwanted vacant land to elevate the property's utility and value for the surrounding neighborhood by creating healthy ecosystems through urban agriculture related economic development.

 As a board member of the Metro Omaha Food Policy Council in 2013, Gus was involved on the committee that helped the City Planning Department fashion a Seasonal Gardening Agreement for city-owned vacant land in low-income communities.